Loading...

 I'm Mrs. Butterworth and I will be guiding you through the learning.

-So we'll be focusing on scenes four to six of ""Small Island."
-Now, the war has finished, so it's after the war.
+Now the war has finished, so it's after the war.

 So we'll be looking at the atmosphere and also thinking about what happens to our characters once the war has finished.

-So shall we get started?
-So by the end of the lesson, you'll be able to explain the events of act one, scenes four to six, and you'll also be able to use fronted adverbials to develop your comments.
+So by the end of this lesson you'll be able to explain the events of Act 1, Scenes 4 to 6, and you'll also be able to use fronted adverbials to develop your comments.

-So before we start the lesson, there are a few keywords that we need to make sure we will understand as they'll be popping up throughout the lesson.
+So before we start the lesson, there are a few key words that we need to make sure we will understand as they'll be popping up throughout the lesson.

-So let's read through the words together first.
+So let's read through the words together first, they are aspirational, quintessential, interconnected, ominous, and assimilate.

 In a moment, the definitions will appear on the screen.